Apostolique/Apos.Framework/README.md

 ## Platforms

-This framework comes with two target platforms out of the box: Core and DirectX.
+This framework comes with two target platforms out of the box: DesktopGL and WindowsDX.
 More target platforms can be added as needed.

 Along with the platforms, there's a standalone custom Pipeline project.
 Running this builds the assets from `Game/Assets/`.